Cobase/cobase/README.md

 #Contributing

 Anyone is free to join the team and develop Cobase.
-Let us know what issue from the Github's issue list you are willing to work on.
+Let me know what issue from the Github's issue list you are willing to work on.

 Enjoy and welcome to the project!

+Artur Gajewski
+Email: info@arturgajewski.com
+Skype: artur.t.gajewski